portworx/px-dev/install_with_k8s.md

           size: "1G"
           osdDriver: "pxd"
 ```
-* The driver name px/flexvolume should match the plugin directory
+* The driver name should be set to px/flexvolume.
-(px~flexvolume) which was created in the previous step.
 * Specify the unique ID for the volume create in px-dev container as
 the volumeID field.
 * Set the osdDriver to "pxd" always.
 It indicates that the flexvolume